arua-microbiome/arua-microbiome.github.io/_tutorials/qiime2.md

 {% include toc %}

 # Learning Outcomes
-In this workshop, you’ll learn how to process and analyse microbial amplicon sequencing data using QIIME 2.
-Starting from raw FASTQ files, you’ll import your data, assess its quality, and use tools like DADA2 or Deblur to generate high-confidence sequence variants (ASVs).
-You’ll also learn how to assign taxonomy to those sequences and create summaries of microbial community structure.
+In this workshop, you’ll learn how to process and analyse microbial 16S rDNA amplicon sequencing data using QIIME 2.
+Starting from raw sequencing reads (.FASTQ files), you’ll import your data, assess its quality, and use tools like DADA2 and Deblur to generate high-confidence amplicon sequence variants (ASVs).
+You’ll also learn how to assign taxonomy to specific sequences of interest and create summaries of microbial community structure.

 By the end of the session, you will be able to:
 - Import and quality-check amplicon data in QIIME 2